 LA is making the process of building backyard homes faster with new, pre-approved designs.

 The City of Los Angeles now has a variety of pre-approved designs that people can choose from to speed up securing permits to build backyard homes.The new initiative gives homeowners access to 20 pre-approved designs available online from 10 different companies.
 Those who choose a pre-approved layout will be able to reduce the review process from up to 6 weeks to as little as 1 day.

 One of the companies whose designs were approved for the project is LA-Mas, which also leads the Backyard Home Project - a program meant to incentivize homeowners to become affordable housing providers by helping them build and rent out backyard homes to people with Section 8 vouchers.

 Easy to Build Shelters Help Cities Quickly Provide Cover for the Homeless

 Officials in Tocoma,Washington are using these shelters to get a roof over people's heads quickly while they wait for more permanent housing.
 Originally built for disaster relief, these shelters from Pallet cost between $3500 to $7500 depending on size and additions.

-Lately, many new types of low-cost and innovative homes can be found on Facebook or by using Google.
+Lately, many new, unusual, and innovative low-cost homes can be found on Facebook or by using Google.